-Crickets offer a good amount of protein and calcium, and are arguably the most popular feeder insect for bearded dragons.
+Crickets (Amazon) offer a good amount of protein and calcium, and are arguably the most popular feeder insect for bearded dragons.
 They are widely available in most pet stores and bait shops.

 Crickets can be difficult for bearded dragons to digest because of some hard body parts (such as the hind legs).

 Keeping crickets can be a bit of a challenge – they are masters of escaping and sometimes getting into the home, they can be noisy at night when trying to sleep, and storage can become very smelly.